 Eyes Up Appalachia Fund — Team Bios

-Christi Bartman has been involved in anti-human trafficking efforts in Ohio for over a decade.
+Christi Scott Bartman has been involved in anti-human trafficking efforts in Ohio for over a decade.
 Working areas such as law, legislation and advocacy, she saw the need for even more dedicated effort.
 In order to do that, she left her position as Director of Public Administration, Public Policy and Legal Studies at American Public University System and now operates as a compassionate catalyst to push for better ways to address human trafficking and the vulnerabilities that underlie it – specifically poverty and lack of education.
-She is the founder of the Eyes Up Appalachia initiative as well as her own nonprofit and educational consulting firm.
+In 2021 she received The Social Justice Leader Award from the University of Toledo’s Human Trafficking and Social Justice Institute, was a semi-finalist in the Everyday Heroes of Central Ohio and was chosen as one of the inaugural fellows for the Foundation for Appalachian Ohio.
+She served as the Co-Chair of the Ohio Attorney General’s Human Trafficking Commission Research/Gap and Data Analysis Subcommittee until January 2022.
 Christi holds an undergraduate degree in business from Appalachian State University, a Master of Public Administration from Troy State University (achieved while on active duty in the Air Force), a law degree from the University of Toledo College of Law and a PhD in Policy History from Bowling Green State University.
-She is also a Certified Professional Coach.
+She is also a Certified Professional Coach and an Air Force veteran.
 You can reach her at email@example.com.